Alejogb1/job-board/blog-data/why-is-streamlit-crashing-while-importing-torch.md

 id: "why-is-streamlit-crashing-while-importing-torch"
 ---

-ah, streamlit crashing on torch import. seen this movie before. it's a classic case of environment shenanigans, especially with how streamlit handles its app execution context. i've personally banged my head against this specific wall more times than i care to remember, so let's unpack it.
+ah, streamlit crashing on torch import. seen this movie before. it's a classic case of environment shenanigans, especially with how streamlit handles its app execution context. i've personally banged my head against this specific wall more times than i care to remember, so it.

 it usually boils down to streamlit's multithreaded nature clashing with pytorch's resource management, specifically with cuda drivers and the way libraries initialize. the issue isn't pytorch itself, and also not entirely streamlit's fault, more like an impedance mismatch. i experienced this the first time while trying to get a simple image classification app running back in 2021. had this slick model, thought it was ready to go, deployed on streamlit. boom. crashed on import. i was using an old virtual environment I had for other work and then I realised it had several versions of pytorch installed, some with cuda drivers and some without and they were causing major conflicts. spent a whole afternoon trying to figure it out.